kickaha2019/articles/Dining_out/bridge_clayhithe/index.md

----
-title: The Bridge, Clayhithe
-anchors:
-- The Bridge, Clayhithe
+@title		The Bridge, Clayhithe
-images:
-- path: DSCF3229.JPG
-  tag: Entrance to The Bridge
-- path: DSCF3230.JPG
-  tag: One area with tables
----
+@markdown
 You can book at
 [The Bridge](https://www.chefandbrewer.com/pubs/cambridgeshire/bridge/) now, before you just turned up and hoped.
 Virginia and I eat early so we beat the rush.